riboflavin/test-framer-sync/compare/avoma-vs-granola.md

 Avoma appears better suited for sales and customer success teams who need CRM integration and structured documentation of client interactions.
 Its mobile support and broader platform compatibility make it valuable for organizations that require flexibility across different meeting environments, though its complexity might overwhelm individuals seeking simpler solutions.

 Granola might appeal more to Mac-using individuals or small teams who prefer a non-intrusive, locally-processed approach to meeting documentation.
 Its simplified interface and "set and forget" functionality works well for users who want clean, structured notes without the overhead of a complex platform, though its limited cross-platform support and integration capabilities could be restrictive for larger organizations with diverse technology needs.

+## Avoma vs Granola: What do users say?

+Avoma and Granola both offer AI-powered meeting assistant solutions but take different approaches.
+Users praise Avoma for its comprehensive all-in-one platform that records, transcribes, and summarizes meetings with high accuracy (around 95%) even with accents or jargon.
+It's particularly popular with sales and customer success teams due to its robust CRM integrations with Salesforce and HubSpot.
+Users appreciate how Avoma saves time on administrative tasks and offers strong integration capabilities with platforms like Zoom and Slack.
+However, some reviewers note it can be overkill for individual users with simple needs, occasionally experiences minor bugs, and higher-tier pricing may be challenging for small teams.

+Granola takes a more minimalist approach as an AI notepad that runs locally on Mac computers and listens to meetings without requiring a bot in the call.
+Users value its "set and forget" functionality that allows them to focus on conversations while still producing quality notes afterward.
+The clean, simple interface reminds many of Apple Notes, and it works discreetly without meeting intrusion.
+Reviewers appreciate how it delivers well-organized summaries that can be tailored via templates.
+Limitations include its Mac-only availability (Windows support is frequently requested), no mobile app yet, and potential issues if audio isn't played through the system.

+For more information, check out [Avoma reviews on G2](https://www.g2.com/products/avoma/reviews), [Avoma reviews on HubSpot Ecosystem](https://ecosystem.hubspot.com/marketplace/apps/avoma/reviews), [Granola reviews from Bon Appétit editors](https://www.bonappetit.com/story/editors-best-granola-brands), and [Consumer Reports' analysis of best granola options](https://www.consumerreports.org/health/cereals/great-tasting-granolas-without-all-the-fat-sugar-calories-a1188431093/).

+## FAQs
+• Would Avoma work for in-person meetings?
+What about Granola?
+Yes, Avoma can work for in-person meetings via its mobile app, which records offline/in-person meetings for later transcription.
+Granola partially supports in-person meetings - the Mac app can capture in-room audio locally, but there's no mobile app yet (Android/iOS are "coming soon").

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Avoma likely uses a bot joining the meeting as there's a mention in the cons section that "the bot sometimes joins a meeting late."
+Granola explicitly doesn't require a meeting bot - it "listens to meetings without needing a bot in the call" and "works discreetly with no meeting intrusion," running on your computer and capturing system audio.

+• What do users say about the quality of transcriptions?
+For Avoma, users report that transcriptions are approximately 95% accurate even with jargon or accents.
+No specific user feedback about Granola's transcription quality is mentioned in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.